getnacelle/sanity-preview-connector/README.md

 ```

 You're all set!
 Running `npm run dev` your Nacelle Nuxt app will now fetch data directly from Sanity.
 Try updating a piece of content and refreshing the page without publishing.

+## Security

+`@nacelle/sanity-preview-connector` requires that you provide a Sanity token, and that token can be exposed in client-side JavaScript.
+We recommend that you take precautions to limit access to a site which exposes this token in its client code.
+Leading JAMstack hosting providers provide mechanisms for restricting access; we recommend that you consult their documentation (e.g. [Vercel](https://vercel.com/blog/protecting-deployments), [Netlify](https://docs.netlify.com/visitor-access/password-protection/)).
+By using `@nacelle/sanity-preview-connector`, you assume responsibility for taking precautions to limit access to sensitive tokens used by this package.